-- Have a valid passport and I-20 at all times (this also means that if you intend on leaving the country for winter and/or summer break, you must get your I-20 signed by a Designated School Official in the Global Education Office before each departure). - Maintain full-time student status.
-For undergraduates, a minimum of 12 credit hours each semester.\\Only one course may be taken exclusively online \\ - Never work off campus without written authorization.
-You must obtain employment authorization from the USCIS through the Global Education Office before you begin any employment activity. - Never work more than 20 hours per week and only on campus while school is in session. - Notify the Registrar and the Global Education Office whenever there is any change in your academic program; this includes a change of major, a change of program level, a change of university (transfer), or a leave of absence. - Extend your immigration documents in a timely manner; check the expiration date on your I-20; if necessary, you must renew this document at least 30 days before the date of expiration. - Process school transfers with the Registrar and Global Education Office.
-If you are transferring from one university to another, you must report to your new foreign advisor within 15 days at your new school.
+- Have a valid passport and I-20 at all times (this also means that if you intend on leaving the country for winter, spring, and/or summer break, you must get your I-20 signed by a Designated School Official-GEO Staff before each departure). - Maintain full-time student status.
+For undergraduates, a minimum of 12 credit hours each semester. - Never work off campus without written authorization.
+You must obtain employment authorization from the USCIS through the Global Education Office before you begin any employment activity. - Never work more than 20 hours per week and only on campus while school is in session. - Notify the Registrar and the Global Education Office whenever there is any change in your academic program; this includes a change of major, a change of program level, a change of university (transfer), or a leave of absence. - Notify the Global Education Office within 10 days if you change your dorm room or phone number. - Extend your immigration documents in a timely manner; check the expiration date on your I-20; if necessary, you must renew this document at least 30 days before the date of expiration. - Process school transfers with the Students Records and Global Education Office.
+If you are transferring from one university to another, you must report to your new DSO within 15 days at your new school.